• Skip to primary navigation

 alert – hurricane closures

 Nearly all of Louisiana’s State Parks have fully reopened following damage from Hurricane Ida.
-As of August 2022, Grand Isle State Park remains closed until further notice.
-The cabins at Fountainbleau State Park are closed, but the campground and other facilities are open.
+As of August 2022, Grand Isle State Park is open but some boardwalks and the gulf fishing pier are closed.
+The cabins at Fontainbleau State Park are closed, but the campground and other facilities are open.
 All boardwalk trails at Tickfaw State Park are closed due to hurricane damage.
 Get the latest closure updates from the Louisiana Office of State Parks.

 The state of Louisiana operates 20 state parks that begin near the state’s northern border with Arkansas and extend south to a barrier island on the Gulf of Mexico.
 You will find a state park conveniently located near all of Louisiana’s major cities.